ricardoquesada/bluepad32/docs/programmers_guide_raw.md

 WIP

 Valid when using Pico-SDK / ESP-IDF directly.
-E.g.: If your project is based in any of these examples, you are using the "Raw API": [ESP32 example][esp32_example], [Pico W example][picow_example]
+E.g.: If your project is based on any of these examples, then you are using the "Raw API":

+- [ESP32 example][esp32_example] (uses "Raw API")
+- [Pico W example][picow_example] (uses "Raw API")
+- [Posix example][posix_example] (uses "Raw API")

-## (Not) Multithreading
+## Multithreading

+!!! note "TL;DR"

+    Bluepad32 / BTstack are **NOT** multithreaded.
-TL;DR: Only call Bluepad32 and BTstack APIs from the BTstack thread.
+    Only call Bluepad32 and BTstack APIs from the BTstack thread.

-### What's safe to call from Bluepad32 / BTstack callbacks
+### What's safe to call from BTstack thread

-By callbacks we refer to:
+The BTstack thread (or BTstack task) is where BTstack and Bluepad32 run.

+The Bluepad32 and BTstack *callbacks* run in the BTstack thread.
+E.g.:

 - Bluepad32 platform callbacks like: `platform.on_controller_data()` or `platform.on_device_connected()`
 - BTstack callbacks like the packet handlers, e.g: `l2cap_packet_handler()`

+It is safe to call any Bluepad32 API (usually with `uni_` prefix), or any BTstack API (usually with `bstack_` prefix) from any of above-mentioned callbacks.

 ### What's safe to call from anywhere: